manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/highlights.md

 - Bootstrapped multiple projects from ideation to product.
-Determined scope and road-map with stakeholders (including customers) and build teams that consistency delivered on committed milestones.
+Determined scope and road-map with stakeholders (including customers) and built teams that consistency delivered on committed milestones.

 - Created high-value engineering team that developed product which spawned v-next series of enterprise solutions.